Create salary bands for every role in your organisation

 They can be tied to growth

 - A salary band is a great way of giving an employee an idea of their earning potential within a level as they grow.
-As they pick up new responsibilities and increase their impact, they can being rewarded accordingly.
-Think of it as an objective way to move people through a level.
+As they pick up new responsibilities and increase their impact, they can being rewarded accordingly by moving through the salary band and being assigned a sub-level

 - This compensation clarity will also help motivate employees to set development goals in order to grow within their level.